-After enrolling at Cristo Rey, students can apply for scholarships toward the cost of education.
+After enrolling at Cristo Rey, students can apply for scholarships to further assist with the cost of education.
 Scholarships are based on various factors, such as academic merit, school involvement, service in the community, and having siblings in particular Catholic schools.
-Students may also enter Cristo Rey with renewable scholarships previously earned from outside organizations, such as the Daniel Murphy Scholarship Fund, Big Shoulders Fund, IMC Charitable Foundation, and HFS Chicago Scholars.
+Students may also enter Cristo Rey with renewable scholarships previously earned from outside organizations, such as the Daniel Murphy Scholarship Fund, Big Shoulders Fund, and HFS Chicago Scholars.

 Cristo Rey abides by all applicable policies of the Archdiocese of Chicago and the IHSA.
 In doing so Cristo Rey does not promise or offer athletic scholarships of any kind.
 Violations of IHSA policies may result in loss of eligibility for the student, coach and/or school.
 In recognition of our shared ministry, Cristo Rey also does not promise, predict or otherwise allude to specific dollar amounts regarding tuition assistance or financial aid before a student is accepted.